lmstudio-ai/venvstacks/CONTRIBUTING.md

 - For bug reports, include steps to reproduce, expected behavior, and actual behavior
 - For feature requests, explain the use case and benefits clearly

+For general `venvstacks` discussion (not specific to its use in LM Studio), there is a `#venvstacks` channel within the [PyPA Discord server](https://discord.com/invite/pypa).

 ## Before You Contribute

 - **If you find an existing issue you'd like to work on, please comment on it first and tag the team**
 - This allows us to provide guidance and ensures your time is well spent
 - **We discourage drive-by feature PRs** without prior discussion - we want to make sure your efforts align with our roadmap and won't go to waste

+If you are planning to add a feature, please [open an issue](https://github.com/lmstudio-ai/venvstacks/issues) first to discuss it.
+This is mainly to avoid duplicate work and to make sure that your contribution is in line with the project's goals, so please check if there is an existing issue before filling a new one.

 ## Development Workflow